-19.8 WordNet in GATE
+19.9 WordNet in GATE

-Figure 19.5: WordNet in GATE - results for 'bank'
+Figure 19.4: WordNet in GATE - results for 'bank'

-At present GATE supports only WordNet 1.6, so in order to use WordNet in GATE, you must first install WordNet 1.6 on your computer.
+GATE currently supports versions 1.6 and newer of WordNet, so in order to use WordNet in GATE, you must first install a compatible version of WordNet on your computer.
 WordNet is available at http://wordnet.princeton.edu/.
 The next step is to configure GATE to work with your local WordNet installation.
-Since GATE relies on the Java WordNet Library (JWNL) for
+Since GATE relies on the Java WordNet Library (JWNL) for WordNet access, this step consists of providing one special xml file that is used internally by JWNL.
+This file describes the location of your local copy of the WordNet index files.
+An example of this wn-config.xml file is shown below:

-Figure 19.6: WordNet in GATE
+Figure 19.5: WordNet in GATE